 HR departments should try to avoid forcing mentoring relationships on people who, fundamentally, have no interest in engaging with them, or who don't respect the person they're being paired with.

 You should discuss your expectations for the relationship with your mentoring partner upfront.
 Make sure that you're both committed, and that your goals are aligned.
 What do you want to get out of the relationship?
 What specific skills do you want to learn?
 What knowledge, skills and experience can you provide?
 How and where will you meet?

 3. Work on Your Communication Skills

-It can be challenging to communicate with someone from a different generation.
-For example, younger people may feel more comfortable engaging with others by email or instant messaging, while their older colleagues may prefer to speak on the telephone or meet in person.
+It can be challenging to communicate with someone with vastly different experience or skills.
+For example, some people may feel more comfortable engaging with others by email or instant messaging, while others may prefer to speak on the telephone or meet in person.
 So, make sure that you're sensitive to the other person's communication preferences and needs.

 Take our "How Good Are Your Communication Skills?" quiz to improve your skills in this area.